 (c) Be of good moral character and temperate habits.

 (d) Have no conviction of a felony or a crime involving moral turpitude or the illegal use or possession of a dangerous weapon.

 2. Each applicant, or the qualifying agent of a corporate applicant, must:

-(d) If an applicant for a process server’s license has at least 2 years’ experience as a process server, or the equivalent thereof, as determined by the board
+(d) If an applicant for a process server’s license has at least two years of experience as a process server, or the equivalent thereof, as determined by the board

 (h) Meet other requirements as determined by the board.

 3. The board, when satisfied from recommendations and investigation that the applicant is of good character, competency, and integrity, may issue and deliver a license to the applicant entitling him to conduct the business for which he is licensed for the period which ends on July 1 next following the date of issuance.

 4. For this section’s purposes, one year of experience consists of 2,000 hours of experience.